bugsnag/bugsnag-js/README.md

 The Bugsnag Notifier for JavaScript gives you instant notification of errors and exceptions in your website's JavaScript code.

+Bugsnag's JavaScript notifier is incredibly small, and has no external dependencies (not even jQuery!) so you can use it on any website.

 [Bugsnag](https://bugsnag.com) captures errors in real-time from your web, mobile and desktop applications, helping you to understand and resolve them as fast as possible.
 [Create a free account](https://bugsnag.com) to start capturing errors from your applications.

 How to Install
 --------------

-Include bugsnag.js from our CDN in the `<head>` tag of your website:
+Include `bugsnag.js` from our CDN in the `<head>` tag of your website, before any other `<script>` tags.

 ```html
 <script src="//d2wy8f7a9ursnm.cloudfront.net/bugsnag-1.0.4.min.js" data-apikey="YOUR-API-KEY-HERE"></script>
 ```

-Make sure to set your Bugsnag API key in the `data-apikey` attribute on the script tag.
+Make sure to set your Bugsnag API key in the `data-apikey` attribute on the script tag, or manually set [Bugnsag.apiKey](#apiKey).

 Sending Caught Exceptions or Custom Errors